EclipseMenu/translations/README.md

     "language-name": "English",    // The name of the language in English "language-native": "English",  // The name of the language in its native form.
-    "language-charset": "default", // The character set of the language "language-fallback": "en",     // The fallback language code (defaults to English)
+    "language-charset": "default", // The character set of the language "language-fallback": "en_US",  // The fallback language code (defaults to English)

     // ... translations go here
 }